thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/entity-table-widget.md

 ### 5. Sorting data in the table widget

 By default, the data in the Table widget is sorted in ascending order.
-If the values in the column are in lowercase (for example entityName/entityType), then the sorting will be done according to the alphabetical ordering rules.
+If the values in the column are not numeric (for example name and type), then the sorting will be done according to the alphabetical ordering rules.

 {% include images-gallery.html imageCollection="sortingorder-name" %}